The Competition is open to young musicians who are not older than 23 as of December 15, 2017 and are legal residents of U.S.

-The preliminary round must be uploaded to YouTube and a link must be provided, when filling out the online application found on the web site.
+The preliminary round must be uploaded to YouTube you must properly share the video with email@example.com.
 An entry fee of $75.00 must be sent to P.O.
 Box 751642 Houston, TX 77275 by December 15th, 2017.
 MHYAC will not process any application without a working YouTube submission and payment.

 MHYAC reserves the right to dismiss any applicant if his or her application is found to be ineligible or misleading in any way.
 Such disqualification may be made at any time, up to and including the date of the scheduled performance.
 A disqualified applicant will forfeit the performing experience and prize and no refund of fees or expenses will be given.
 The MHYAC will have sole discretion to award the prize and the opportunity to an alternate candidate.

 Attention: Participants of the Preliminary Round will be notified of their results by email by January 16th, 2018.
 Application fee payment should be by money order or cashier’s check; please do not send cash.
 Checks should be made payable to MHYACF.

 The ten finalists will meet and have a group picture taken at 8:15 a.m. on January 21, 2018 at the Duncan Recital Hall at the Rice University’s Shepherd School of Music.
 Attendance for the group picture is mandatory.
 Finalists will perform live on Sunday January 21, 2018, between 8:30 am and 1pm, on stage at the Duncan Hall at Rice University’s Shepherd School of Music.
 Contestants must perform the same concerto movements or pieces of music they performed and recorded for the preliminary round.
 At least one original solo part/piano reduction/score plus two copies must be supplied to the adjudicators.
 Contestants must perform with their own piano accompanist.
 MHYACF will not provide accompanists.